Lullabot/lb-ebook-poc/src/ebooks/keeping-government-consistent/chapters/chapter-7.md

 ### Present Information in Multiple Forms

-Different contexts can help trigger different responses to information.
+Different contexts can trigger different responses to information.
 For example, a list of content types on paper is read differently than that same list on a CMS edit screen, which is read differently than how the page will render for the end-user.

 The image shows two ways we presented content types to users during different phases of a project.